MattThommes/amplify-react-app/readme/README.dev.md

 You should now see your app in the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/apps).

-If you do not see the “prod” environment, run `make amplify-envs-add-prod`.
+If you do not see the “master” environment, run `make amplify-envs-add-prod`.

 Choose the same local AWS profile as earlier.